Sam Shankland: 2022

 Through February and March 2022, Shankland played in the FIDE Grand Prix 2022.
 In the second leg, he placed second in Pool A with a 3.5/6 result.
 In the third leg, he tied for first with Wesley So in Pool C with a result of 3.5/6 but lost in rapid tiebreakers with a result of 0.5/2.
 He finished ninth in the standings with eight points.

+2024

+In May, Shankland tied for first in Sharjah Masters 2024 with GM Bardiya Daneshvar, GM Volodar Murzin, and GM Shamsiddin Vokhidov, ultimately placing third on tiebreaks.

 2025

-Won the 2025 American Continental Chess Championship, held in Brazil in May, qualifying him directly for the FIDE Chess World Cup 2025.
-Competed at the FIDE Grand Swiss Tournament 2025, held in Uzbekistan in September, where he finished in 64th place with 5.5/11 (tied for 51st with 20 other players before applying the tie-break criteria).
-Reached the quarter-finals of the FIDE Chess World Cup 2025 in November after defeating Vasyl Ivanchuk, Vidit Gujrathi, Richárd Rapport, and Daniil Dubov, before losing to Andrey Esipenko in the rapid tie-breaks.
+Shankland won the 2025 American Continental Chess Championship, held in Brazil in May, qualifying him directly for the FIDE Chess World Cup 2025.
+He competed at the FIDE Grand Swiss Tournament 2025, held in Uzbekistan in September, where he finished in 64th place with 5.5/11 (tied for 51st with 20 other players before applying the tie-break criteria).
+He also reached the quarter-finals of the FIDE Chess World Cup 2025 in November after defeating Vasyl Ivanchuk, Vidit Gujrathi, Richárd Rapport, and Daniil Dubov, before losing to Andrey Esipenko in the rapid tie-breaks.

+2026

+Shankland successfully defended his Continental title in June, scoring a dominating 9.5/11, 1.5 points ahead of the field, with a performance rating of 2729.
+This again directly qualified Shankland to the FIDE Chess World Cup.